chalamphong/jengen/README.md

 Because generator, scaffold, gen already exist on npm.

-I has an idea to call this package Doraemon, the cartoon character.
+I had an idea to call this package Doraemon, the cartoon character.
 If you are not familiar with Doraemon, Doraemon is an alien who befriended a kid and helps the kid woo his crush and beat his bully by pulling out  revolutionary items from it's magic pouch.

 I had this whole idea of cli command being `do pull Component ...` but then I fell asleep and had totally forgotten about it.
 I just remembered this whole thing while writing this section of the doc.